-This course has been designed for bankers and financiers to develop a holistic, applied approach to early problem loan workouts through a range of different techniques currently applied in the UK and international finance.
-It aims to provide the attendee with a comprehensive overview of the challenges of problem loan workouts and with an insight into some of the key methods that can be implemented to assist in the recovery of their financial exposure.
+Our course is designed for bankers and financiers to develop a holistic, applied approach to early problem loan workouts through a range of different techniques currently applied in UK and international finance.
+It provides the attendee with a comprehensive overview of the challenges of problem loan workouts and with an insight into some of the key methods that can be implemented to assist in the recovery of their financial exposure.

 The programme draws from the experience of a range of different high-profile debt restructuring case studies and failures, including the recent collapse of Carillion in the UK and the failed CVA of House of Fraser in the UK retail industry.
 A number of the case studies used during the course are those that have been undertaken directly by the trainer.

-During the second day of the programme, the attendees will use forecast cash flow analysis as part of the strategic business review for the restructuring candidate.
-A knowledge of the working of Microsoft Excel with therefore be an advantage for the attendees.
+During the second day of training, the attendees will use forecast cash flow analysis as part of the strategic business review for the restructuring candidate.
+Knowledge of the working of Microsoft Excel will be an advantage for the attendees.

-This online training programme will be delivered through a highly interactive online platform through which the delegates will be able to fully engage with the trainer.
+The online version of this training programme will be delivered through a highly interactive online platform through which the delegates will be able to fully engage with the trainer.
 The course will be separated into four, 90-minute sessions which will be delivered over two consecutive days.
-Delegates will work through case study exercises and questions in project groups and with the course trainer.
+Delegates will work through case study exercises and questions in project groups with the course trainer.

-The learning techniques will be a mixture of formal presentations, written materials, assignments and case studies with a heavy emphasis on learning through analysing practical examples of corporate loan candidates.
+For both in-class and online variants of the course, the learning techniques will be a mixture of formal presentations, written materials, assignments and case studies with a heavy emphasis on learning through analysing practical examples of corporate loan candidates.
 All the case studies will be used from real-life working examples and can include client companies of the bank, particularly non-performing loans.
-Sharing already developed knowledge and learning to work closely in solving practical issues, is a core to the learning methodology of this programme.
+Sharing already developed knowledge and learning to work closely in solving practical issues is core to the learning methodology of this programme.